Where do you declare your taxes if you never spend long enough in any country to be considered a tax resident?

 The main nuance for digital nomads comes into play when determining the tax residency status itself.

 Most countries in the world tax their residents on their worldwide (foreign) income.
-That list includes nearly all of the EU countries, the UK, Australia, Canada and a large number of others.
+That list includes nearly all of the EU countries, the UK, Australia, Canada, and a large number of others.

 Territorial Tax Systems

-In Georgia, and many others, income which is earned through actual work performed within the country, whether the income comes from a foreign source or not, is considered to be Georgian source income.
+In Georgia, and many other countries, income which is earned through actual work performed within the country, whether the income comes from a foreign source or not, is considered to be Georgian source income.
 So, if you have a client who pays you from abroad, direct to a foreign bank account, even if the money never arrives in Georgia, it is still Georgian source income as the work was performed here.